Archery: Decline of archery

 The development of firearms rendered the bow and arrow obsolete in warfare, although efforts were sometimes made to preserve archery practice.
 In England and Wales, for example, the government tried to enforce practice with the longbow until the end of the 16th century.
 This was because it was recognized that the bow had been instrumental to military success during the Hundred Years' War.
 Despite the high social status, ongoing utility, and widespread pleasure of archery in Armenia, China, Egypt, England and Wales, the Americas, India, Japan, Korea, Turkey and elsewhere, almost every culture that gained access to even early firearms used them widely, to the neglect of archery.
 Early firearms were inferior in rate-of-fire, and were very sensitive to wet weather.
 However, they had longer effective range and were tactically superior in the common situation of soldiers shooting at each other from behind obstructions.
 They also required significantly less training to use properly, in particular penetrating steel armor without any need to develop special musculature.
 Armies equipped with guns could thus provide superior firepower, and highly trained archers became obsolete on the battlefield.
 However, the bow and arrow is still an effective weapon, and archers have seen military action in the 21st century.
 Traditional archery remains in use for sport, and for hunting in many areas.

-English 18th century revival as a sport
+English 18th-century revival as a sport

 A print of the 1822 meeting of the "Royal British Bowmen" archery club.

-Early recreational archery societies in England included the Finsbury Archers and the Ancient Society of Kilwinning Archers.
+Early recreational archery societies included the Finsbury Archers in England and the Ancient Society of Kilwinning Archers in Scotland.
 The latter's annual Papingo event was first recorded in 1483.
 (In this event, archers shoot vertically from the base of an abbey tower to dislodge a wood pigeon placed approximately 30 m above.)
 The Royal Company of Archers was formed in 1676 and is one of the oldest sporting bodies in the world.
 Archery remained a small and scattered pastime, however, until the late 18th century when it experienced a fashionable revival among the aristocracy.
 Sir Ashton Lever, an antiquarian and collector, formed the Toxophilite Society in London in 1781, with the patronage of George, the Prince of Wales.